Facts You Should Know About Slice and Kick Serves

 The toss for the kick serve is higher than the one of a slice serve.
 It gives the player more time to bend the knees and push up into the ball, which is hit on the downfall.

 Both serves are important to learn for any player:

-- The slice is great for pushing the returner wide (if hit close to the side line on the deuce side) or jam the player (make it curve into the body).
+- The slice is great for pushing the returner wide (if hit close to the sideline on the deuce side) or jamming the player (make it curve into the body).
 It is also good for serve-and-volley because the low bounce of the slice serve will prevent the returner from hitting down at the approaching player’s feet.

-- The kick serve can be effective on clay courts, attacking opponent’s weak wing or pulling the player wide on the ad side (if the server is a right hander – opposite should be for left handed players).
-Some serve-and-volley players use the kick to give them more time to get up to the net but it should be used with caution because the high bounce of it can allow the returner to hit it back short at approaching player’s feet.
+- The kick serve can be effective on clay courts, attacking the opponent’s weak wing or pulling the player wide on the ad side (if the server is right-handed – the opposite should be for left-handed players).
+Some serve-and-volley players use the kick to give them more time to get up to the net, but it should be used with caution because the high bounce of it can allow the returner to hit it back short at approaching the player’s feet.

 Use the picture of a clock when practicing your serves to create great spin effects and make it more difficult for your opponents to return your serves.